JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 In JavaScript, object properties that contain spaces or special characters must be enclosed in quotes when defined.

-contains a space, it cannot be accessed using dot notation (i.e., user.full name
+Since 'full name' contains a space, it cannot be accessed using dot notation (i.e., user.full name is invalid).

 Question 4: